Knox Joins Illini after 15 seasons at Western Michigan

 As a Terrier, he also lettered as a member of the baseball team in 1996 and 1997 and acted as a student assistant coach with the men's basketball program for three years.

-A native of Branbridge Township, Ohio, Knox is a 1993 graduate of Kenston High School, where he lettered a combined eight times in football, basketball and baseball.
+A native of Branbridge Township, Ohio, Knox is a 1993 graduate of Kenston High School, where he earned eight varsity letters in football, basketball and baseball.
 He earned a bachelor's degree in history at Hiram and a master's in sports administration from WMU in 1999.

-Knox's father, Al, will enter his 47th year of teaching in Northeast Ohio when the 2012-13 school year gets under way.
+Knox's father, Al, will enter his 48th year of teaching in Northeast Ohio when the 2013-14 school year gets underway.
 He has taught students who have gone onto great professional careers, namely movie star Halle Berry (Bedford HS) and LeBron James (St. Vincent-St. Mary HS) of the Miami Heat.

-Knox and his fiance, Danielle, are planning a July 2013 wedding.
-They have one son, Caleb.
+Knox and his wife, Danielle, were married in July 2013.
+They have one son, Caleb, and one daughter, Langley.

 |2012-||Illinois (director of football operations)|